DonutDeflector/project1/README.md

 ## Premise

-Rainy day allows users to search up cities and towns in order to view the weather and login in order to submit check-ins.
+Rainy day allows users to search up cities and towns in order to view the weather and register an account in order to login for the purpose of submiting check-ins.

 ## File Overview